Andresa-Alves-Ribeiro/digitsign/README.md

 ## 🦸 Author

-Hi there! 👋 I'm Andresa Alves Ribeiro, a passionate Front-end/Full-Stack developer and Information Systems student.
-I love creating elegant solutions to complex problems and am always excited to learn new technologies.
+Hi! 👋 I'm Andresa Alves Ribeiro, a Front-end/Full-Stack developer and Information Systems student.
+I love creating solutions to complex problems and am always excited to learn new technologies.

 This project was developed as part of a technical assessment, showcasing my skills in modern web development, particularly with Next.js, TypeScript, and full-stack development practices.